 Strife Blog and Journal publishes on a number of social media platforms (Facebook, Twitter, LinkedIn; the standards listed above apply to the conduct of staff and authors on all platforms.

 Authors should employ every effort to ensure that the information presented in an article is truthful and accurate.
 This applies to any verifiable figures, facts, or data included in articles, though political analysis is tied to the author’s interpretations of the facts.
 If a mistake is detected in an article, it is the responsibility of the author to inform the editorial team.

 Further, the editorial team will employ every effort to ensure that all information on the website is accurate to time of publication.
 If a mistake, error, or inaccuracy is discovered, our editors will promptly issue a correction.
 If relevant to the article, a note will be added at the end of the page to indicate that the correction took place.

-If an author chooses to remain anonymous, this will be respected and protected by the Managing Board, and such information will not be provided upon request.
+If an author chooses to remain anonymous, this will be respected and protected by the Executive Board, and such information will not be provided upon request.

 All book reviews will contain honest, independent, factually backed analysis by our authors.